 He Pushed Me

 Yes, this is a letter paying respect to Pac and honoring him, but for me personally its way more than that.
 Pac is the reason that I started chasing my dream that I have been hunting for the last six years.
 When I started writing in August of 2011.
 Pac was killed in 1996, so 15 years later his voice is still being heard.
-His poems and songs are still being listened to and taken in, maybe not as much as it once was.
+His poems and songs are still being listened to and read.

 For me, though it’s simple and whenever somebody asks me how I got started writing and fell into this life.
 It’s a simple answer; first God gave me everything I needed to put it all together.
 After all, he gave me life and my Learning Disability, to begin with, all the situation’s that happened or I was a part of.
 He made them all happen for a reason.
-I strongly believe Pac is the one and only reason I started writing and picked up a pen and started journaling the day I started reading his book.
+I strongly believe Pac was the final step to pick up a pen and started journaling.
+Thanks, Pac.

 All Planned Out

 Again, first and for most as a Christian, I believe God already has everything figured out.
 I’m not taking anything away from him.
 I just think Tupac was that last little nugget I needed to start this new journey that was waiting for me.
 I easily could have just read stuff online or just started listening to his music and that was it.
-With how much I hated reading, I was fascinated and hooked and determined to finish.
+With how much I hated reading, I was fascinated and hooked and determined to finish what I started.